 As a major component of the digestive tract, the colon (large intestine) plays a critical role in processing nutrients from food and ridding the body of waste.
 A number of conditions can affect intestinal health and may require surgical care.
-The experienced general surgeons at Sierra Pacific Surgical are a trusted source for minimally invasive colon surgery in the Folsom, Roseville, and Sacramento, CA areas.
+The experienced general surgeons at Sierra Pacific Surgical are a trusted source for minimally invasive colon surgery in Sacramento, Folsom, Roseville, and throughout Northern California.
 Colon surgery may be needed to treat and manage a variety of intestinal diseases and concerns, including colon strictures, diverticular disease (diverticulosis or diverticulitis), and the removal of large polyps in the colon.
 If you are in need of a skilled general surgeon to improve your colon health, please contact our team today to set up a treatment consultation.

 When Is Colon Surgery Performed?

 We take a minimally invasive approach to colon surgery whenever possible and utilize the da Vinci surgical system to perform robotic surgical procedures.
-Our surgeons at Sierra Pacific Surgical routinely provide colon surgery to treat several types of conditions affecting the large intestine, including:
+Our surgeons at Sierra Pacific Surgical routinely provide colon surgery for Sacramento patients to treat several types of conditions affecting the large intestine, including:

 - Diverticulosis and diverticulitis: Diverticulosis occurs when the inner wall of the large intestine bulges out through the outer intestinal lining, creating sac-like structures.
 Diverticulitis describes an inflammatory condition where one or more of these sacs becomes inflamed or infected.
 When these conditions become severe or life-threatening, colon surgery (colectomy) may be needed to remove the affected portion of the large intestines.